 Care and Maintenance Recommendations

 We’ve found the easiest way to care for our LVT flooring is to sweep or vacuum and mop with a mild soapy water.
 As always, we recommend you follow the cleaning guidelines from the manufacturer of your product.

 Unlike hardwood and some stone tiles floors that require refinishing or resealing over time, LVT requires next to no maintenance outside of regular cleaning!

 Luxury vinyl flooring is an excellent choice for wherever there are spills, kids, or pets, as the product is usually waterproof or moisture-friendly!
 We highly recommend LVP/LVT for kitchens, entryways, mudrooms, other high traffic areas, and even bathrooms, laundry rooms, and basements.
 To be frank, a high quality LVP/LVT would be an amazing option throughout an entire home because of its versatility and durability!

-As we stated above, not all brands of Luxury Vinyl Flooring are created equal and we can guide you to the right brand.
+Not all brands of Luxury Vinyl Flooring are created equal, but we can guide you to the right brand.
 When you’re ready to update the flooring in your home, give us a call.
 We’d love to help you transform your home!